-Exclusions: Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject
+Exclusions: Projects developed for assessment in one course are not to be used either in full or in part for assessment in any other course.

-Students study the practices of Making, Performing and Critically Studying in Drama.
-Students engage with these components through collaborative and individual experiences.
+Students study the practices of Making, Performing and Critically Studying Drama.
+Studentsengage with these components through collaborative and individual experiences.

-- Improvisation, Play building, Acting
+- · Improvisation, Play building, Acting

-- Elements of Production in Performance
+- · Elements of Production in Performance

-- Theatrical Traditions and Performance Styles
+- · Theatrical Traditions and Performance Styles